How To: Show Your Workspace During Proctored Exams

 • Stand up and put some distance between you and the workspace.

-• Hold the camera still on your workspace for at least 10 seconds then continue your room scan of the entire area.
+• Hold the camera still on your workspace for at least 10 seconds, then continue scanning the entire room.

 • Always move your camera slowly around your room.
 Blurry room scans are not acceptable!